Frijol/climate-change/GLOSSARY.md

 ## CPUC
 California Public Utilities Commission

+## creeping normalcy
+the idea that slow trends are concealed within noisy fluctuations, such that they can't be discerned by people who have experienced the slow change.
+E.g. do we experience more heat waves now than when I was a child?
+We had a lot two years ago, just a few last year.
+But I don't remember if we ever had more than one per year when I was seven.
+[Diamond, 69.4%][Diamond]

 ## CSAPR
 Cross State Air Pollution Rule requires states to reduce power plant emissions that leave air pollution/particulate in other states (2011)